jamesabel/awsimple/README.md

 - True file hashing (SHA512) for S3 files (S3's etag is not a true file hash)

-- DynamoDB full table scans (local cache option)
+- DynamoDB full table scans (with local cache option)

+- DynamoDB secondary indexes

-- Built-in pagination for large data sets (e.g. DynamoDB table scans)
+- Built-in pagination (e.g. for DynamoDB table scans and queries).
+Always get everything you asked for.

 - Can automatically set SQS timeouts based on runtime data (can also be user-specified)